 - Dimentio seemingly killing Mr. L/Luigi and, after that, the whole party.
 Later, he finally cements himself as the Big Bad by attempting to kill the already beaten Bleck.

 - That One Attack: Magnus Von Grapple 2.0 would be easy if it weren't for its audience-machine-gun attack.

 - That One Level:

 - The Dotwood Tree in Super Paper Mario.
 If you get hit by a Crayzee Dayzee mid-jump (and this is a very jumpcentric level), which you probably will, you'll probably end up falling a good distance and having to do large chunks of the level over again.

-Chapter 2 in every Paper Mario game can get annoying pretty quickly.
-In the firsttwo games, it's because of the enemies getting noticeably stronger than they were in the first chapter without Mario having much of an advantage to match; in the third, it's because of Merlee's Mansion being tedious to get through (especially 2-3), not to mention having one of the biggest doses of Nightmare Fuel in all of Paper Mario; in the fourth, it's because the levels tend to be The Maze, at least one of them has some borderline-Guide Dang It moments, and the boss pretty much imprints upon you the game's (stupid freaking) boss weakness system.
+- Chapter 2 in every Paper Mario game can get annoying pretty quickly.
+In the first two games, it's because of the enemies getting noticeably stronger than they were in the first chapter without Mario having much of an advantage to match; in the third, it's because of Merlee's Mansion being tedious to get through (especially 2-3), not to mention having one of the biggest doses of Nightmare Fuel in all of Paper Mario; in the fourth, it's because the levels tend to be The Maze, at least one of them has some borderline-Guide Dang It moments, and the boss pretty much imprints upon you the game's (commonly pointed to as being flawed) boss weakness system.

-Woobie: Shadow Siren Vivian is often wrongfully and mercilessly disciplined by her sister Beldam.
+- The Woobie: Shadow Siren Vivian is often wrongfully and mercilessly disciplined by her sister Beldam.
 If you feel like treating her right, well, Chapter 4 seems like the right time to start because Doopliss steals Mario's body and Vivian's sisters leave her alone while they slack off.
-She will join you after you console her, but eventually, she'll find out who you really are and leave.
+She will join you after you console her, but eventually she'll find out who you really are and leave.
 She changes her mind in the end though and stays as a permanent party member.